-2. Once the internal components are accessible, find and remove the CMOS battery, which essentially looks like a large watch battery.
-It is usually located in an exposed housing on the motherboard.
-Once found, you should be able to pop the battery out, but you may need to disengage some form of clipping mechanism first.
+2. Once the internal components are accessible, find and remove the CMOS battery, which essentially looks like a large watch battery—usually located in an exposed housing on the motherboard.
+Once found, pop the battery out, but you may need to disengage some form of clipping mechanism first.

 5. Then, reseal your computer’s case and reboot your machine.
-Your BIOS should have reset itself, re-enabling your internal graphics in the process.
+Your BIOS should have already reset itself, re-enabling your internal graphics in the process.

 Laptop CMOS Battery Removal

 For laptop users, accessing the CMOS battery could prove more challenging.
-Some models will have a small pop-out tray on the chassis to enable easy removal, similar to a DVD tray except much smaller—approximately one inch wide.
+Some models have a small pop-out tray on the chassis to enable easy removal, similar to a DVD tray except much smaller in size—approximately one inch wide.
 If your laptop does not possess the tray feature (most do not), you will need to disassemble your “portable PC” to reach the battery housing.

 Due to the wide variety of laptop makes and models in existence, it’s impossible to provide a comprehensive guide to taking them all apart.
-The best way to find out how to disassemble your particular machine is to ascertain your laptop’s model number and then use a web search to locate a good tutorial.
+The best way to find out how to disassemble your particular machine is to ascertain your laptop’s model number and then use a web search to locate a good tutorial or video.